Diagnosis and Treatment Plans

 Enter your description.

-Note: The system will alert you via a red tooltip that the Other diagnosis label is non-billable.
+ℹ️ The system will alert you via a red tooltip that the Other diagnosis label is non-billable.

-Creating a treatment plan
+Creating a Treatment Plan

 Within a client's Diagnosis & Treatment tab, click the Add Treatment Plan button.
 You are then presented with two treatment plan options.
 The Default option offers a standard approach to treatment plans, whereas the Simple option provides a simple text box for you to record your treatment plan.

-Creating a standard (Default) treatment plan
+Creating a Standard (Default) Treatment Plan

 The standard treatment plan will allow you to add presenting problems, behavioral definitions, treatment frequency and duration, and add goals with objectives.